LibRawFX

 Actually only the following raw formats are enabled (see class RAWDescriptor.java):

 The lib now resized the image in memory before sending it back to the image class (the same as the Javafx is doing for PNG/JPG).
 You can now specify for each camera model different settings for the raw decoder (sample below).
+ImageIO plugin is provided and should be automatically installed.

 Open topics